AceLikesGhosts/AJUN-Duty-IsAbusing/README.md

 ---

-This plugin sends a message to a DISCORD WEBHOOK everytime someone is killed while the killer is on duty.
+This plugin sends a message to a DISCORD WEBHOOK everytime the killer is on duty, or when they kill someone with godmode/vanishmode on!

 (CURRENTLY THIS VALUE IS HARD CODED, IN RELEASE 1.0 IT WILL BE WITHIN A CONFIG)